Plymouth, Massachusetts: Colonial era

 Plymouth played a very important role in American colonial history.
 It was the final landing site of the first voyage of the Mayflower and the location of the original settlement of Plymouth Colony.
 Plymouth was established in December 1620 by separatist Puritans who had broken away from the Church of England, believing that the Church had not completed the work of the Protestant Reformation.
 Today, these settlers are better known as the "Pilgrims", a term coined by William Bradford.

 The Mayflower first anchored in the harbor of Provincetown, Massachusetts on November 11, 1620.
 The ship was headed for the mouth of the Hudson River (which was in the notional territory of the Colony of Virginia at the time, before the establishment of New Amsterdam) but it did not go beyond Cape Cod.
 The Pilgrim settlers realized that they did not have a patent to settle in the region, so they signed the Mayflower Compact prior to disembarking.
 They explored various parts of Cape Cod and eventually sought a suitable location for a permanent settlement to the westward in Cape Cod Bay.
 They discovered the sheltered waters of Plymouth Harbor on December 17.
 From the protected bay they found a site for the new settlement after three days of surveying.

 The settlers officially disembarked on December 21, 1620.
-It is traditionally said that the Pilgrims first set foot in America at the site of Plymouth Rock, though no historical evidence can prove this claim.
+It is traditionally said that the Pilgrims first set foot in America at the site of Plymouth Rock, though no historical evidence exists in support of this claim.